Best practices: Cluster policies

 Challenge

-Users are creating unnecessarily large clusters, consuming excessive and expensive resources.
+Users are creating unnecessarily large compute, consuming excessive and expensive resources.
 This is often caused by:

 • Failure to activate autoscaling.